open-simulation-platform/open-simulation-platform.github.io/cse-core/fmuproxy.md

 title: "Distributed co-simulation"
 permalink: /cse-core/fmuproxy
 has_toc: false
-parent: "CSE Core"
+parent: "libcosim"
 nav_order: 4
 ---
 # Distributed co-simulation
-CSE Core can run distributed co-simulation which allows you to:
+`libcosim` can run distributed co-simulation which allows you to:

 1. Run multiple instances of a model even though the FMU only allows it to be instantiated once.
 2. Run FMUs that are not compatible with your OS or bitness.